 Sucre as the Constitutional Capital of Bolivia and Judicial Seat

-Those searching for sucre capital of bolivia are interested in verifying that Sucre is still acknowledged as the official capital of Bolivia in their Constitution.
-Sucre, being the constitutional capital of Bolivia, appears in the Constitution as the seat of sovereignty, history, and identity.
-In regards to anyone searching for a question like is sucre the capital of bolivia, in constitutional terms, it is true.
-Sucre is also known as a country that has the legal capital of Bolivia since the legal system has not been moved from Sucre.
+Those searching for sucre capital of bolivia are interested in verifying that Sucre is still acknowledged as the official capital of Bolivia in the Constitution.
+In constitutional terms, this is true.
+Sucre Bolivia is recognized as the constitutional and legal bolivia capital, as the judicial system has never been moved.

 Sucre’s status as the constitutional capital has been linked to its significance as a founding moment.
 This occurred when Bolivian independence was declared in 1825.
 Though Sucre does not currently house either the executive branch of government or the legislative branch, it remains central to it.